ReScience/ReScience-submission/article/Larisch-2019.md

 # Introduction

-Since the first description of spike timing-dependent plasticity (STDP) [@Bi1998], different models of STDP have been published to reproduce different experimental findings.
+Since the first description of spike timing-dependent plasticity (STDP) [@Bi1998], different STDP models have been published to reproduce various experimental findings.
-Early implementations such as pair-based STDP learning rules failed to reproduce some experimental observations, for example triplet or quadruplets experiments [@Pfister2006].
+Early implementations such as pair-based STDP learning rules failed to reproduce some experimental observations, such as triplet or quadruplets experiments [@Pfister2006].

 @Clopath2010 introduced a STDP model which is able to reproduce the experimental findings of triplet studies.
-They propose a biologically-motivated model with a voltage-based learning rule, where the occurrence of long term depression (LTD) or long term potentiation (LTP) depends on the postsynaptic membrane voltage.
-Clopath and colleagues could reproduce how the occurrence of LTD and LTP depends on the depolarizing of the postsynaptic membrane potential, as observed in voltage-clamp [@Ngezahayo2000] and stationary-depolarization experiments [@Artola1990].
+They propose a biologically-motivated model with a voltage-based learning rule where the occurrence of long term depression (LTD) or long term potentiation (LTP) depends on the depolarization of the postsynaptic membrane potential, as observed in voltage-clamp [@Ngezahayo2000] and stationary-depolarization experiments [@Artola1990].
 Further, they could reproduce experimental findings such as spike pair repetition and triplet experiments [@Sjoestroem2001], as well as spike bursting experiments [@Nevian2006].
 They were able to show that their learning rule can develop stable weights, as needed for learning the receptive fields of simple cells in the primary visual cortex (V1).